mrsrilanka/hpa-test/README.md

 5. Improve cost efficiency

 ### What do you need to deploy HPA?
+Prerequisites:
   1. A Kubernetes cluster with admin privileges

   2. A Metric Server

   3. A Deployment

 ## Demo